Flemmbrav/Pak192.Comic/README.md

 	1. Additionally you can download an addonset from the same page.
 This addon set does not include all addons there are.
 	2. Or download yourself an old version from [the forum.](https://forum.simutrans.com/index.php?board=120.0)
 2. Unzip the pakset.
 3. Copy the unzipped pakset in your Simutrans game folder.
+On Windiws this folder is your installation folder.
+On Linux this folder appears at /home/[user]/simutrans/paksets/
 	1. If you did download the addon set as well, put them in your addon folder in your user directionary.
-On Windows this folder appears at C:\Users\[User]\Documents\Simutrans\addons
+On Windows this folder appears at C:\Users\[User]\Documents\Simutrans\addons.
+On Linux this folder appears at /home/[user]/simutrans/addons/.
 	2. Remane the new folder in the addon directionary to the same name that you use for the folder in the game file directionary.
 4. Start Simutrans the way you did before, and you'll see a menu asking you for a pakset to run.
 Select the new added folder to run this pakset.
 	1. If you did install the addons as well, there should be a button to start the game with them as well.